olegpolivin/pruningExperiments/Results.md

 Here are my thoughts on the results above and some caveats.

+If we take the results at face value, we conclude that better results are obtained when we do unstructured pruning of the smallest weights based on L1 norm.
+In reality however (more on that below) unstructured pruning makes weights sparse, but since sparse operations are not supported in PyTorch yet, it does not bring real gains in terms of model size or speed of inference.
+However, we can think of such results as some evidence that a smaller architecture with a lower number of weights might be beneficial.

+Below are further caveats:

 ### Unstructured pruning
 1. We are looking at FLOPs to estimate a speed-up of a pruned neural network.
 We look at the number of non-null parameters to estimate compression.
 It gives us an impression that by doing pruning we gain a significant speed-up and memory gain.